taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 9. Use `dolby-switch.sh` to change between Music and Movie presets

 # FAQ
 1. Why not use EasyEffects?
-As far as I know EasyEffects can't upmix sound to 4 speakers
+As far as I know EasyEffects can't upmix sound to 4 speakers.
 2. Is this as good as Asahi Audio for Macbooks?
 Hopefully.
 I use the same pipewire filter chain they do.
 3. Which Bankstown settings did you use?
-Custom tuning based on slightly tweaking Macbook Air M1 13 inch 2020 profile, and adding high pass filter
+Custom tuning based on slightly tweaking Macbook Air M1 13 inch 2020 profile.

 # Sources I used
 `Windows/Windows/System32/DriverStore/FileRepository/dax3_ext_qc.inf_arm64_16835e993a9f5725/AUCD_DEV_0C29_SUBSYS_IDEA4002_ADCM_SUBSYS_IDEA4002.xml` (Dolby settings)